peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 A curve evaluator object for a curve made up of one or more individual curves.

-The combined curve's U coordinates range from 0 to N, where N is the number of curves.
-In this way, the integer part of a U coordinate indicates the curve the coordinate refers to.
+The combined curve's u-coordinates range from 0 to N, where N is the number of curves.
+In this way, the integer part of a u-coordinate indicates the curve the coordinate refers to.
 For example, if there are four curves, coordinates from 0, but less than 1, belong to the first curve, and coordinates from 1, but less than 2, belong to the second curve.
-The U coordinate equal to N refers to the end of the last curve in the piecewise curve.
+The u-coordinate equal to N refers to the end of the last curve in the piecewise curve.

 #### Parameters